papermerge/papermerge-cli/README.md

     $ papermerge-cli import /path/to/some/document.pdf

+If you want the local copy the uploaded documents **to be deleted** after successful import - add `--delete` flag:

+    $ papermerge-cli import --delete /path/to/folder/

+PLEASE BE CAREFUL WITH `--delete` FLAG AS IT WILL IRREVERSIBLE DELETE THE LOCAL COPY OF THE UPLOADED DOCUMENT!

 ### search

 Search for node (document or folder) by text or by tags:

     $ papermerge-cli search -q apotheke

 Returns all documents (or folders with such title) containing OCRed text 'apotheke'.

 You can search by tags only:

     $ papermerge-cli search --tags important

 Will search for all documents (and folders) which were tagged with tag 'important' When multiple tags are provided, by default, will search for nodes with all mentioned tags:

     $ papermerge-cli search --tags important,letters  # returns nodes with both tags important AND letters

 In case you want to search for nodes with ANY of the provided tags, use `tags-op` parameter:

     $ papermerge-cli search --tags important,letters --tags-op any